-We are honored and excited to be in the vanguard on the research, policy, and practice that can transform ideas into pivotal realities for millions of people.
+We are honored and excited to be in the vanguard of research, policy, and practice that can transform pivotal ideas into realities for millions of people.

 Bob Jain founded JFI in 2014 as an ‘Intellectual Family Office’ to develop ideas.
 He is the Co-Chief Investment Officer of Millennium Management in NY.
 Prior to that, he spent 20 years at Credit Suisse in a variety of roles.